Isisaurus/portfolio/src/projects/chimney-cake-factory.md

 - submit a payment using Stripe
 - recieve the order information and the reciet via the email address provided
 - get an overview about the company on the /about page
-- learn how to make your own chimney cake at home on the /recipe page
+- download a recipe to make your own chimney cake on the /recipe page

 ---